galobponce/bidding-app/README.md

     - Items update (for example a bid, or a change from an Admin) are real time updated in all clients via server side events.
     - Normal users can use the auto bid feature to automatically bid (price + 1) for an item when another user bids.
     - Auto bid max amount configurable.
+    - Users can configure their mail.
     - Configurable alert when user used a certain percentage of the max amount.
+    - Alerts are sent both by app notifications and mail
     - Simple pagination for item gallery.
     - Light and Dark Mode.
     - Fully responsive design.